CSC207-UofT/course-project-26/phase2/design_document_phase2.md

 Then, Service, Repository and Controller classes/interfaces are all in the third layer of clean architecture.
 Repository interfaces define how we retrieve and store data from the database, and are implemented by spring boot already.
-The Servicesimple classes implements Services interfaces and depened on Repository interfaces, so they interpret that data, and uses it to control the dance of the Entities.
+The ServiceImple classes implements Services interfaces and depened on Repository interfaces, so they interpret input data, and uses it to control the dance of the Entities.
 Ideally, the controller accesses entity classes through use case classes in order to maintain clean architecture - our controller uses service interface to obatain rules and data from entities.